Q: Do I need to have my written test completed to take the course?

 We require a minimum of 14 days notice to cancel a course and a $69 cancellation fee will apply for any cancellations (including pregnancies).

-- 14 full days before your course and have yet to attend classroom session: $69
+- 14 full days before your course and before classroom session: $69

-- 14 full days before your course and have attended the classroom session: $146 classroom fee + $69
+- 14 full days before your course and after the classroom session: $146 classroom fee + $69

 - Within 14 days of your course: no refunds*